10th April 2018: Course Update: Twelve New Videos Added

 Check out my twanging here.
 Songs 2 - 6 for fingerpicking examples.

-Ashley's been teaching online for two years now.
+Ashley's been teaching online for four years now.
 He has two loves in his life, radio and guitar playing.

-In the day he runs the Online Radio School.
-There he teaches in radio presenting and media interviewing.
-In the night he performs regularly on the London open mic scene.
-He's been playing guitar for twenty years now and loves writing songs.
+In the day, he runs the Online Radio School.
+There he teaches radio presenting and media interviewing.
+He has over five hundred students enrolled in his courses.
+In the night, he performs regularly on the London open mic scene.
+He's been playing the guitar for twenty years now and loves writing songs.

 You can hear his supa-fab music here